pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-10-antipaxoi-kerkyra-front-surfing.md

 The wind picked up.
 It started pouring down.
 We closed the door and let the autopilot take care of it.
 Barbara discovered the forward berths have a pretty good view even in heavy rain.
 It becomes impossible to see out of the saloon windows if it's raining heavily.

 Because of the wind, a large swell was building, and Vite & Rêves started surfing down the waves.
 We exceeded the 10 knots a few times.
 It was hypnotizing to watch her hulls glide down the waves.
-Our ETA went down to 16:00.
+Our {{% explain "ETA" "estimated time of arrival" %}} went down to 16:00.
 Nice!

 {{< image src="vlcsnap-2019-10-10-20h22m35s917.jpg" alt="Surfing the waves!" ratio="1920x1080" >}}